mosaicml/examples/bert/README.md

 ## Dataset preparation

-To run training, you'll need to make yourself a local copy of the pre-training dataset.
+To run pre-training, you'll need to make yourself a local copy of the C4 pre-training dataset.
-If you only want to profile these LLMs, we recommend that you **only download and prepare the `val` split**, and use it for both train and eval in your script.
+If you only want to profile these BERTs, we recommend that you **only download and prepare the `val` split**, and use it for both train and eval in your script.
 Just change `split: train` to `split: val` in your run YAML.
-Alternatively, feel free to substitute our dataloader with one of your own in the entrypoint [main.py](./main.py#L101)!
+Alternatively, feel free to substitute our dataloader with one of your own in the script [main.py](./main.py#L101)!

-In this benchmark, we train LLMs on the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
+In this benchmark, we train BERTs on the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
 We first convert the dataset from its native format (a collection of zipped JSONs) to MosaicML's streaming dataset format (a collection of binary `.mds` files).
 Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.)